Chethanpatel/ChethanpatelPortfolio/chethan/content/jobs/Ineuron/index.md

 url: 'https://ineuron.ai/'
 ---

-- Introducing latest and modern technology to fellow students in our campus.
+- Introducing latest and modern technology to fellow students in our college campus.

 - Introducing different events, hackathons, quizzes on latest technology.